astrobatty/piszkespipe/README.md

 - `marsch` optimized extraction, which details can be found in [Marsh,1989,PASP,101,1032](https://ui.adsabs.harvard.edu/abs/1989PASP..101.1032M/abstract), sometimes yields ambiguous results, thus the result of the simple extraction will be saved by default.
 - `nocosmic`, Cosmic ray identification is done using the algorithm of [L.A.Cosmic](http://www.astro.yale.edu/dokkum/lacosmic/), but if you feel like e.g. some sharp emisson lines are removed, this option will deactivate the identification.
 - `reffile` is an auxiliary file corresponds to a plain text file that can be used to give data for particular targets in order to improve the precision in the radial velocity estimation.
 The file should contain 8 comma-separated colummns containing the following information:
+- `keepoutliers`, If a target has very strong emission lines, then those might be excluded.
+To avoid this effect, use this flag.

 ```
 1-  filename of the target.